when to apply

 3. grant Report Requirements

 Mini-grant reports will be due on your project end date.
 Reports must contain a summary description and photos.
 Receipts and itemized expenses may also be included.
+Reports shall contain the full project budget as proposed by the Grantee in its grant application, and the expenditure reporting shall contain the same expense categories as the budget proposed in the grant application.
+Additionally, an officer or other authorized responsible individual of Grantee shall review the grant report for financial reporting and verify the report by signing the report and indicating the date reviewed.
 In addition, when events that have a significant impact on the project occur before the scheduled reporting date, the JA Community Foundation should be notified immediately.

 4. organizatioN information